Aider-AI/aider/aider/website/docs/usage/lint-test.md

 provide a `--test-cmd` which both builds and tests the project.
 You could create a small shell script for this.
-Or you may be able to do something as simple as `--test-cmd dotnet "build && dotnet test"`.
+Or you may be able to do something as simple as `--test-cmd "dotnet build && dotnet test"`.